peterjc/thapbi-pict/docs/examples/great_lakes/presence_absence.rst

 a minimum abundance threshold designed to screen out noise.

 Also, three of the seven samples are missing *Sander vitreus*.
-Two of these are from Community 3 where this intended to be at only 14 copies, the third was ``SC3PRO2`` aka ``SRR5534972`` for Mock Community 2 MOL16S with Fish Block Primer, with a target abundance of 72 copies.
+Two of these are from Community 3 where this is intended to be at only 14 copies, the third was ``SC3PRO2`` aka ``SRR5534972`` for Mock Community 2 MOL16S with Fish Block Primer, with a target abundance of 72 copies.
 Here the fish block worked.